For your heart’s sake, get a second opinion

 What do I do to seek a second opinion?

-Before you visit a second doctor, have your records forwarded to him or her.
+Before you visit a second health care professional, have your records forwarded to them.
 Better yet, get a full set and bring them with you.

-You should also bring a pad and pen to write down important things, and consider having a significant other to sit and listen (and not talk).
+Bring a pad and pen with you to write down important things, and consider having someone come with you listen and help take notes.

 And if the opinions differ …